Lindsey Stirling: 2022–2023: Snow Waltz and live performances

 On August 25, Stirling announced her new holiday-themed album named Snow Waltz.
 Alongside the announcement, the first track "Ice Storm" was released as a music video on YouTube.
 The album was recorded in Los Angeles, produced by Gladius and will release digitally in October, and on vinyl in November.
 In September, Stirling announced a North American tour to coincide with the release of Snow Waltz during November and December 2022.
 Hallmark announced in September that Stirling would be making a cameo appearance in their movie, A Fabled Holiday starring Brooke D'Orsay and Ryan Paevey, performing Joy to the World from Snow Waltz.
 Stirling was recruited to perform for A Plague Tale: Requiem as part of the pre-launch activities by the video games manufacturer.
 Stirling is featured in a music video interlaced with gameplay.
-In November, Stirling made a return to The Kelly Clarkson Show, performing "Joy To The World".
+In November, Stirling made a return to The Kelly Clarkson Show, performing "Joy to the World".
 House of Solo magazine interviewed Stirling about her album and UK tour dates from Snow Waltz in December 2022.

-In early 2023, Stirling was announced as a performer at a number of summer festivals and events including Lollapalooza Paris, Iowa State Fair, Wisconsin State Fair, and Ohio State Fair.
+In 2023, Stirling was announced as a performer at Lollapalooza Paris.
+Later, Stirling revealed a US Tour in conjunction with Walk Off The Earth.
+The tour includes a number of state fair dates including Iowa, Wisconsin, and Ohio.
+In July, Stirling released her version of Kashmir, originally by Led Zeppelin.
+Through the summer she would perform concerts in Europe including in Athens and Tel Aviv.
+In November, Stirling began her 2023 Snow Waltz Christmas Tour in Stateline, Nevada at the Tahoe Blue Event Center.
+Stirling confirmed in August she would be performing European dates on the tour in London, Paris, Brussels, and Berlin.
+In mid-December, Stirling performed at the CMA Christmas special alongside Amy Grant and Trisha Yearwood.

+In 2023, Stirling collaborated with Japanese rock star Yoshiki to perform an instrumental version of "Forever Love" in the documentary film Yoshiki: Under the Sky.